Chiang Mai City Guide

 Weather and climate

-Chiang Mai enjoys a tropical savanna climate characterized by three distinct seasons, each offering a unique atmosphere for visitors.
-The most popular time to visit is the cool season, spanning from November to February.
-During these months, the weather is delightfully mild and dry, with daytime temperatures averaging around 30°C (86°F) and evening lows dipping to a refreshing 15°C (59°F).
-It is the ideal period for exploring the city's ancient temples and lush mountainous surroundings.
+Chiang Mai experiences a tropical wet and dry climate characterized by three distinct seasons.
+The most popular time to visit is the cool season, which runs from November to February.
+During these months, the weather is nearly perfect, with low humidity, clear blue skies, and daytime temperatures averaging 30°C. Evenings are pleasantly cool, often dropping to 15°C, making it the ideal period for outdoor exploration.

 Loading weather…